APBP Annual Awards

 Lifetime Achievement Award

-The Lifetime Achievement Award recognizes an individual who has made a substantial commitment to the profession during their lifetime and who has shown excellence in the field of bicycle and pedestrian planning, design, advocacy, and/or education.
-The award distinguishes those whose vision and determination have made their communities better places to bike and walk and who inspire others.
+The Lifetime Achievement Award recognizes an individual who has made a substantial commitment to the profession during their lifetime and who has shown excellence in the field of bicycle and pedestrian planning, design, advocacy, research, or education.
+The award distinguishes those whose vision and determination have made their communities better places to bicycle and walk and who inspire others.

 Professional of the Year Awards